betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 ###### Multiple resources of the assorted type

 Many times, a *curated content* article may have a collection of various types of resources.
 In that case, it may be difficult to create a table at the very start of the article for these different types of entities.
 So, please create tables as and when needed throughout the article.
-An example of this is the *curated content* article, titled *[A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md)*, located in the *curated content* directory
+An example of this is the *curated content* article, titled *[A Collection of Resources for Sustaining Open Source Software](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/OSSSustainabilityResources.md)*, located in the *curated content* directory.

 #### DESCRIPTION